padro89/snakemake-workflow-cnag/README.md

 - Everytime a comparation is performed, a new normalized counts file is created and saved.
 I cannot output some files with wildcards and others without, so I should create a new script that only saves the normalized counts (sorted).
 - I created an if statement inside the deseq2.R script that should create a heatmap even if there are not enough differentially expressed genes according to de_genes_n, but at least 25 DEG are present.
 I should test if it works.
+- I just realized that in the forumla the group variable must always be "group", as the name is changed in the first script.
+I should really try to simplify the script.

 ### Implement the pathway analysis using Snakemake